 If the debt is fully valid but you can’t afford to repay it, you can talk about this with the collector, and try to offer some kind of settlement.
 Find out more about Debt Settlement.

 - They violate the FDCPA.
-Visit the Federal Trade Commission’s site to look over the protections the Fair Debt Collection Practices Act offers you.
-Scammers are more likely to violate these provisions than legitimate collectors.
+Visit the Federal Trade Commission’s site to look over the protections offered by the Fair Debt Collection Practices Act.
 Never agree to work with any collector who willfully violates any part of this law.

 - They demand payment on a very short timeline.
-If a collector demands payment by the end of the day, they’re more likely to be a scammer.
+If a collector demands payment by the end of the day, they’re likely to be a scammer.
 It’s reasonable for any collector to have a deadline for repayment, but if the timeline is very short, you should be suspicious.
-There should always be time to follow up in writing before you have to hand over a payment.

 - They demand unusual payment methods.
 You should have multiple options for how you can repay a debt (and the only one you should use is a cashier’s check).
 If a collector wants you to send gift cards in the amount of the debt owed, you’re being scammed.

-Here are credit.org, we do not offer legal advice.
-If a collector sues you for repayment of an outstanding debt, get qualified legal advice from an attorney.
+Here at credit.org, we do not offer legal advice.
+If a collector sues you for repayment of outstanding debt, get qualified legal advice from an attorney.

 If you’re ready to stop collection calls, it’s important to know your options and work to get out of debt fast.
 When debt collectors call, you don’t have to go it alone.
 Our debt coaches are here to help with whatever debts you have.
 Find out more about the services we offer and get started today!